The Quarry (painting): History

 Courbet was an avid hunter in his native Franche-Comté.
 The Quarry, set in that regions's Jura Mountains, was the first of many works in which he depicted hunting.
 He constructed the painting through a series of successive additions: first the deer and the hunter, then the young man and the dogs, and then background areas on additional pieces of canvas.

-The painting, 2.1 meters tall by 1.8 meters wide, was first displayed at the Salon de Paris in June 1857.
+The painting, 2.1 meters tall by 1.8 meters wide, was first displayed at the Salon of 1857 in June 1857.
 Célestin Nanteuil's lithograph of the work, cropped of the area above the hunter's head, appeared in L'Artiste in July 1858.

 Art dealers van Isachers and Jules Luquet bought the painting in Anvers in 1858 for 8,000 francs, and sold it in turn to the Allston Club in Boston in 1866, making it the first Courbet work to travel to the United States.
 After several more transactions, The Quarry became part of the collection of Boston's Museum of Fine Arts in 1918.